karimarttila/go/simpleserver/README.md

 pc, _, _, _ := runtime.Caller(1)
 ```

+It's really fun and interesting to learn a new computer program.
+When you have zero knowledge before taking the challenge learning the new language is a kind of exploration expedition to a new land with different language and customs - the only way to effectively learn it is to go for the expedition.

 # Go

 I was using [Go](https://golang.org//) 1.11 on Ubuntu18 when implementing this Simple Server.